 To maintain competitive pricing and enhance our profit margins, we must continually control our costs.
 Effective cost-control measures have a direct impact on our financial condition and results of operations.
-We have adopted various such measures, and will continue to add new ones as necessary and appropriate.
-For example, transportation costs can be reduced through the choice of vehicles and optimization of transportation routes, and labor costs can be reduced through automation.
+We have adopted various such measures and will continue to add new ones as necessary and appropriate.
+For example, transportation costs can be reduced through the choice of appropriate vehicles and optimization of transportation routes, and labor costs can be reduced through automation.
 However, the measures we have adopted or will adopt in the future may not be as effective as expected in improving our financial condition and results of operations.
-Although we slightly increased our delivery service prices in 2017, we do not intend to adopt aggressive pricing policies to compete with our competitors which is not beneficial to long-term growth.
+We do not intend to compete with our competitors with aggressive pricing policies which is not beneficial to long-term growth.
 There have historically been declines in the delivery services fees charged by our network partners to parcel senders partially due to market competition.
-Our gross profit per parcel is also affected by a variety of other factors, such as a decline of the average weight of parcels we handle, an increase in the adoption of digital waybills which have a lower charge rate than tranditional paper waybills, an increase in delivery services directly provided to certain enterprise customers, and changes in our operating model such as the direct shipping model, whereby some parcels are directly shipped by certain volume-qualified network partners to our destination sorting hubs without going through our origination sorting hubs, thus reducing overall delivery time and operating costs but lowering our revenues.
+Our gross profit per parcel is also affected by a variety of other factors, such as a decline of the average weight of parcels we handle, an increase in the adoption of digital waybills which have a lower charge rate than traditional paper waybills, an increase in delivery services directly provided to certain enterprise customers, and changes in our operating model such as the direct shipping model, whereby some parcels are directly shipped by certain volume-qualified network partners to our destination sorting hubs without going through our origination sorting hubs, thus reducing overall delivery time and operating costs but lowering our revenues.
 If we are not able to effectively control our cost and adjust the level of network transit fees based on operating costs and market conditions, our profitability and cash flow may be adversely affected.

-We outsource part of our line-haul transportation capacity to our related party and use their services.
+We outsource part of our line-haul transportation needs to our related party and use their services.

-We outsource part of our line-haul transportation needs to Tonglu Tongze Logistics Ltd., or Tonglu Tongze, which is a transportation operator that works exclusively for us.
-Tonglu Tongze had a fleet of around 1,200 trucks as of December 31, 2017.
-In 2015, 2016 and 2017, we incurred RMB703.1 million, RMB853.2 million and RMB809.4 million (US\$124.4 million), respectively, of transportation service fees to Tonglu Tongze and its subsidiaries and had RMB84.6 million, RMB121.5 million and RMB105.8 million (US\$16.3 million) of accounts payable due as of December 31, 2015, 2016 and 2017, respectively.
-Certain of our employees and certain employees of Tonglu Tongze beneficially owned 75.6% and 15.8% equity interest in Tonglu Tongze as of December 31, 2017, respectively.
+We outsource part of our line-haul transportation needs to Tonglu Tongze Logistics Ltd., or Tonglu Tongze, which is a transportation operator that works exclusively for ZTO.
+Tonglu Tongze had a fleet of about 900 trucks as of December 31, 2018.
+In 2016, 2017 and 2018, we incurred RMB853.2 million, RMB809.4 million and RMB547.5 million (US\$79.6 million), respectively, of transportation service fees to Tonglu Tongze and its subsidiaries and had RMB121.5 million, RMB105.8 million and RMB45.5 million (US\$6.6 million) of accounts payable due as of December 31, 2016, 2017 and 2018, respectively.
+Certain of our employees and certain employees of Tonglu Tongze beneficially owned 73.4% and 5.5% equity interest in Tonglu Tongze as of December 31, 2018, respectively.
 Therefore, we treat Tonglu Tongze as our related party and we expect to continue to rely on its services.
-In light of the materiality of Tonglu Tongze's continued service to us, we may face a number of risks and uncertainties associated with our transactions with them.
-There is no assurance that (i) their service will continue to be available to us on an exclusive basis or at all, (ii) their service quality will not materially deteriorate, (iii) they will not unilaterally increase their service pricing, (iv) the quality of their service will be sustained, (v) there will not be any wrongdoing or misconduct by their employees or by it which would materially adversely affect their service, or (vi) we can continue to maintain good relations with Tonglu Tongze with respect to future transportation services.
-Any deterioration to their services or relations with us may adversely affect our overall business and results of operations.
+Given the material level of Tonglu Tongze's continued service to us, we may face a number of risks and uncertainties and there is no assurance that (i) their service will continue to be available to us on an exclusive basis or at all, (ii) their service quality will remain stable and not materially deteriorate, (iii) they will not unilaterally increase their service pricing, (iv) there will not be any wrongdoing or misconduct by their employees or by itself or (v) we can continue to maintain good relationship with Tonglu Tongze.
+Any decline in their quality of services or deterioration in their relationship with us may adversely affect our overall business and results of operations.